 Looking for free activities to do in Paris ?
 We can all totally relate to that… Visiting the City of Light can quickly leave a hole in the budget.
 That’s why we’ve selected for you some free monuments and museums to visit along with a few totally free things to do in the French capital.
+Read our selection of free things to do in Paris.

 Free monuments to see in Paris